 If you are visiting Nashville for vacation or work, there’s a good chance you have made your way down to the honky tonks of Lower Broadway.
 Sometimes the excitement of a night out with live music and/or Tennessee whiskey can result in an involuntary introduction to our local law enforcement.
 Along with this unfortunate encounter, you may have been provided with a citation or warrant with words like: public intoxication, disorderly conduct, assault, or vandalism.
 If this is the case, it is time to speak with an experienced lawyer.

-While you may have never even come close to getting in trouble in the past, it is imperative that you take any criminal charge seriously in order to protect your rights and hopefully keep your record clean.
+While you may be someone who has never been accused of breaking the law, it is imperative that you take any criminal charge seriously in order to protect your rights and hopefully keep your record clean.
 Even something as seemingly minor as public intoxication can give a bad impression to a future employer conducting a background check.
 Matt Stephens is an experienced criminal defense lawyer and former Nashville prosecutor.
 He has the tools to help.
 Put your case in the hands of a dedicated and meticulous criminal lawyer.
 Call us now to begin developing a strategy to protect your rights!

 To learn more about Matt Stephens click here.